 What is your turn around time?

-Expect 60 to 90 days for the entire session, with a preview gallery well before that.
-Also, if you need photos for holiday cards, let me know in our emails or during the session, and I’ll happily expedite a few of them for you to use. 🙂
+Stay-at-home parenting is a 9 hour a day load, so my work time on any given weekday is limited.
+Expect a small preview gallery shortly after the session day, and 60 to 90 days for the entire session.
+If you need photos for holiday cards, let me know, and I’ll happily expedite a few of them for you to use!

 How do we book you?